Yandex Cloud

 2. Save the token to a file.

-3. When running a YDB CLI command, specify the path to the file with your IAM token in the --iam-token-file parameter.
+3. In your YDB CLI commands, provide the path to this file in the --iam-token-file parameter.

-To avoid entering this parameter every time you run a command, save the IAM token value to the IAM_TOKEN environment variable or set up of a YDB CLI profile.
+To skip this step every time you run a command, save the IAM token value to the IAM_TOKEN environment variable or set up a YDB CLI profile.

-4. Check that the connection is correct by requesting user information:
+4. Check the connection by requesting user information:

 ydb \